 God in the Dock – C.S.
 Lewis. possibly the best collection of his essays.
 Particularly precient right now is the one titled “The Dangers of National Repentance”

 A Christian Manifesto – Francis Schaffer.
-A little dated but not much.
+A little dated but not by much.

 Life Together – Dietrich Bonhoeffer.
 Overly monastic at some points but still excellent meditations on Christian Fellowship.